How to become

 - Foundation Degree in Forensic Road Collision Investigation

-The certificate is the starting point if you want to become a forensic road collision investigator and have no experience of investigating road collisions.
-You would then move on to the foundation degree.
+The certificate is the starting point if you want to become a forensic road collision investigator.
+On completion, you could then move on to the foundation degree.

 After the foundation degree, you can 'top up' to the BSc (Hons) Professional Studies in Forensic Road Collision Investigation.